-4.2.10 verticalNumber
+4.2.11 verticalNumber

 A verticalNumber corresponds to the vertical relative position of a viewing field for directional transformations.
 For example, the viewing field of a display represents the physical limits of the display.
-A verticalNumber shall be encoded as a floating point number that is provided as input to a multiProcessElementType in any of the directional function tags (directionalAToB0Tag, directionalAToB1Tag. directionalAToB2Tag. directionalAToB3Tag, directionalBToA0Tag. directionalBToA1Tag, directionalBToA2Tag, directionalBToA3Tag, directionalBToD0Tag, directionalBToD1Tag. directionalBToD2Tag. directionalBToD3Tag. directionalDToB0Tag, directionalDToB1Tag, directionalDToB2Tag, directionalDToB3Tag).
+A verticalNumber shall be encoded as a floating point number that is provided as input to a multiProcessElementsType in any of the directional function tags (directionalAToB0Tag, directionalAToB1Tag, directionalAToB2Tag, directionalAToB3Tag, directionalBToA0Tag, directionalBToA1Tag, directionalBToD0Tag, directionalBToA2Tag, directionalBToA3Tag, directionalBToD1Tag, directionalBToD2Tag, directionalBToD3Tag, directionalDToB0Tag, directionalDToB1Tag, directionalDToB2Tag, directionalDToB3Tag).

-The vertical Number encoding range shall be from -1.0 to 1.0 with -1.0 representing the topmost position, 0.0 representing the center and 1.0 representing the bottommost position.
+The verticalNumber encoding range shall be from -1,0 to 1,0 with -1,0 representing the topmost position, 0,0 representing the center and 1,0 representing the bottommost position.

-4.2.11 zenithNumber
+4.2.12 zenithNumber

 A zenithNumber can be used to specify to a zenith angle $\theta$ for BRDF and directional transformations or to define geometry of measurement.
-It shall be encoded as a floating point number that is provided as input to a multiProcessElementType in any of the BRDF function tags (brdfAToB0Tag, brdfAToB1Tag, brdfAToB2Tag, brdfAToB3Tag, brdfBToA0Tag, brdfBToA1Tag, brdfBToA2Tag, brdfBToA3Tag, brdfBToD0Tag, brdfBToD1Tag, brdfBToD2Tag, brdfBToD3Tag, brdfDToB0Tag, brdfDToB1Tag, brdfDToB2Tag, brdfDToB3Tag, directionalAToB0Tag, directionalAToB1Tag, directionalAToB2Tag, directionalAToB3Tag, directionalBToA0Tag, directionalBToA1Tag, directionalBToA2Tag, directionalBToA3Tag, directionalBToD0Tag, directionalBToD1Tag, directionalBToD2Tag. directionalBToD3Tag, directionaDToB0Tag, directionalDToB1Tag, directionalDToB2Tag, directionalDToB3Tag).
+It shall be encoded as a floating point number that is provided as input to a multiProcessElementsType in any of the BRDF function tags (brdfAToB0Tag, brdfAToB1Tag, brdfAToB2Tag, brdfAToB3Tag, brdfBToA0Tag, brdfBToA1Tag, brdfBToA2Tag, brdfBToA3Tag, brdfBToD1Tag, brdfBToD2Tag, brdfBToD3Tag, brdfDToB0Tag, brdfDToB1Tag, brdfBToD0Tag, brdfDToB2Tag, brdfDToB3Tag, directionalAToB0Tag, directionalAToB1Tag, directionalAToB2Tag, directionalBToA0Tag, directionalBToA1Tag, directionalBToA2Tag, directionalAToB3Tag. directionalBToD0Tag, directionalBToD1Tag, directionalBToD2Tag, directionalBToA3Tag, directionalBToD3Tag, directionaDToB0Tag, directionalDToB1Tag, directionalDToB2Tag, directionalDToB3Tag).